oracle/bpftune/README.md

   auto-tuned sysctl value, disable the associated tuner.
 See bpftune-sysctl (8).
 - TCP buffer tuner: auto-tune max and initial buffer sizes.
 TBD
+- netns tuner: notices addition and removal of network namespaces, which helps power namespace awareness for bpftune as a whole.
+  Namespace awareness is important as we want to be able to auto-tune containers also.

 # Code organization